drawrowfly/tiktok-scraper/README.md

 -   Extract metadata from the User, Hashtag and Single Video pages
 -   **Save previous progress and download only new videos that weren't downloaded before**.
 This feature only works from the CLI and only if **download** flag is on.
 -   **View and manage previously downloaded posts history in the CLI**
+-   Scrape and download user,hashtag,music feeds and single videos specified in a file

 ## To Do